Arthur-LeVesque/unity-hello-world/README.md

 ## Notes

-Unit options have been ignored to save repo space so visual scripting nodes will need to be generated on first open to remove warnings.
+Unit options have been ignored to save repo space so visual scripting will need to be initialized.

 ## CSharp.BehaviourExample